 Cross-Manufacturer Normalization & Canonical Mapping

-OEM documentation and third-party MRO providers utilize divergent nomenclature, part numbering schemes, and maintenance action codes.
+OEM documentation and third-party MRO providers use divergent nomenclature, part-numbering schemes, and maintenance action codes.
 A unified traceability ledger requires deterministic mapping.
 Data Normalization Across OEM Formats standardizes variant terminology into a canonical schema aligned with S1000D and iSpec 2200.
-This normalization layer resolves cross-manufacturer aliases, harmonizes unit conversions (e.g., cycles vs. landings, metric vs. imperial torque values), and enforces consistent date-time formatting per ISO 8601.
-Canonical mapping ensures that downstream compliance engines and fleet reliability systems consume structurally identical records regardless of originating OEM.
+This normalization layer resolves cross-manufacturer aliases, harmonizes unit conversions (cycles vs. landings, metric vs. imperial torque values), and enforces consistent date-time formatting per ISO 8601.
+Canonical mapping ensures downstream compliance engines consume structurally identical records regardless of originating OEM.

 Pipeline Orchestration & Scalable Execution

-Fleet-scale MRO operations process thousands of logbook pages daily, requiring asynchronous, fault-tolerant execution models.
+Fleet-scale MRO operations process thousands of logbook pages daily, requiring asynchronous, fault-tolerant execution.
 Async Batch Processing for High-Volume Logs decouples ingestion, parsing, and validation stages using event-driven queues, enabling parallel processing without blocking critical airworthiness workflows.
-To prevent memory exhaustion during large batch runs, Pipeline Memory & Throughput Optimization implements streaming parsers, generator-based field extraction, and bounded concurrency pools.
-These orchestration controls maintain sub-second latency for high-priority ARC submissions while preserving deterministic ordering for parts traceability ledgers.
+Bounded semaphores and streaming parsers keep memory footprint predictable during large batch runs while maintaining sub-second latency for high-priority ARC submissions.

 Schema Enforcement, Quarantine & Audit Traceability